AmareCapitalManagement/Trading-Strategy-Using-Python/README.md

 # CONCLUSION

 Amare Capital Management has built a disciplined, data-driven trading framework centered on a mean-reversion and trend-following strategy.
-This approach combines deep value metrics—such as P/E, P/B, P/S, EV/EBITDA, and EV/GP—with strong, high-quality momentum across multiple timeframes (1-month to 1-year) to identify undervalued stocks poised for outperformance.
+This approach combines deep value metrics—such as P/E, P/B, P/S, EV/EBITDA, and EV/GP with strong, high-quality momentum across multiple timeframes (1-month to 1-year) to identify undervalued/overvalued stocks poised for outperformance.

 Complementing this, the firm employs two systematic trading strategies: the Hammer Reversal with Volatility Filter and the Anchored VWAP approach.
 The Hammer Reversal strategy captures bullish reversal setups using candlestick analysis, volatility filters, and strict risk protocols, validated through extensive backtesting.
 The Anchored VWAP strategy enhances trend detection and execution through dynamic support/resistance levels and intraday tools for real-time adaptability.